The Lord of the Rings: The Rings of Power season 1: Viewership

-Whip Media, which tracks viewership data for the 21 million worldwide users of its TV Time app, said The Rings of Power had the fifth-highest first three days in TV Time's history.
+Whip Media, tracking viewership data for the users of its TV Time app, said The Rings of Power had the fifth-highest first three days in its history.
 The series was in the top five of Whip's streaming chart each week of its release.
-JustWatch, a guide to streaming content with access to data from more than 20 million users, included The Rings of Power on its list of top 10 US streaming series for the weeks ending September 11, September 18, and October 16.
-JustWatch also said the series was the second-most watched of September and the fifth-most watched of 2022.
-Parrot Analytics determines audience "demand expressions" based on various data sources, including social media activity and comments on rating platforms.
-The Rings of Power was in the company's top ten until the week ending October 28, peaking at second-most in demand with the release of the season finale.
-Parrot said the series was 43.4 times more in demand than the average series for its finale week.
+JustWatch, a guide to streaming content, included The Rings of Power on its list of top 10 US streaming series for the weeks ending September 11, September 18, and October 16, and said the series was the second-most watched of September and the fifth-most watched of 2022.
+Parrot Analytics determines audience "demand expressions" based on social media activity, and listed The Rings of Power in its top ten until the week ending October 28.
+Parrot said the series was second in the list and 43.4 times more in demand than the average series with the release of its season finale.
 Nielsen Media Research, which records streaming viewership on US television screens, estimated that The Rings of Power was watched for 1.25 billion minutes during its first four days.
 This is around 12.6 million viewers, the most for any streaming series or film that week.
 The Rings of Power was the first Prime Video original series to top the list.
 It remained in the top four until the release of its finale in the week ending October 16, when the series was in second place with 1.1 billion minutes viewed.
-Nielsen estimated that the series was the 15th-most watched of 2022 with 9.4 billion minutes viewed.
-It was the second Prime Video series on the end-of-year list after The Boys (10.6 billion minutes over its three seasons).
+Nielsen said it was the 15th-most watched series of 2022 with 9.4 billion minutes viewed, the second best for a Prime Video series after The Boys (10.6 billion minutes over three seasons).

 In September 2024, Salke said "tens of millions" of viewers had watched the season from early August ahead of the second season's premiere that month.
-At that time, the first season was still the most-watched season on Prime Video globally despite being surpassed in US viewership by the first season of Fallout earlier in 2024.
+The first season was still the most-watched season on Prime Video globally, despite being surpassed in US viewership by the first season of Fallout earlier in 2024.
 The season had been watched by more than 150 million viewers globally.